grinat/browser-image-manipulation/README.md

 ## browser-image-manipulation
 Convert and manipulate image on JS in browser.
-Used [pica](https://github.com/nodeca/pica) for resize image.
+Fluent interface based, at end returning promise.

 ### Install
 ```